Charles David Spivak

 Charles David Spivak (December 25, 1861 – October 16, 1927) was a Russian-born American medical doctor, community leader, and writer.
 He was one of the founders of the Jewish Consumptives' Relief Society in what is now Lakewood, Colorado.
-He was the editor of The Sanatorium as well as the first editor of the Denver Jewish News (now known as the Intermountain Jewish News.
-With Yehoash, he is also the author of what was once the premier Yiddish-English Dictionary.
+He was the editor of The Sanatorium as well as the first editor of the Denver Jewish News (now known as the Intermountain Jewish News).
+Together with Yehoash, he is also the author of what was once the premier Yiddish-English Dictionary.

 Early life

-Spivak was born Chaim Davod Spivakofsky on December 25, 1861, in the village of Kremenchuk in the Russia (now Ukraine).
+Spivak was born Chaim Davod Spivakofsky on December 25, 1861, in the village of Kremenchuk in Russia (now Ukraine).
 In 1882, he and his friend Victor Yarros emigrated to the United States as political refugees.
-After working in New York City and Maine, Spivak moved to Philadelphia, Pennsylvania, in 1886.
-He studied medicine at Jefferson Medical School from 1887 to 1890 and later married a fellow Russian-Jewish immigrant, Jeannie Charsky, in 1893.
+After working in New York City and Lisbon Falls, Maine, Spivak moved to Philadelphia, Pennsylvania, in 1886.
+He studied medicine at Jefferson Medical School from 1887 to 1890 and later married a fellow Russian-Jewish immigrant, Jennie Charsky, in 1893.

 Jewish Consumptive Relief Society

 In 1904, the Spivak family moved to Denver for Jennie Charsky Spivak's incipient tuberculosis.
 Spivak practiced medicine in Denver and, in 1904, he became one of the founders of the Jewish Consumptives' Relief Society (JCRS) tuberculosis sanatorium.
 He was the Director and Secretary of the JCRS hospital from 1904 until his death in 1927.
 He was also the editor of The Sanatorium, a journal from the JCRS Press and Propaganda Committee that included reports from the JCRS, medical advice, human interest stories, poetry, and literature.
-The campus of the JCRS hospital which Spivak became the American Medical Center in 1954 and is now the home of the Rocky Mountain College of Art + Design.
+The campus of the JCRS hospital which Spivak used to be director, became the American Medical Center in 1954 and is now the home of the Rocky Mountain College of Art + Design.